 The average industry P/E is 18.
 Here, we can say that company B’s share is expensive as compare to industry standards.

 Example #2 – Low P/E, Low Growth

-As per the below table, the earning per share of the company is increasing at a rate of 10% every year and the price of the share is also increasing at the same rate.
-P/E ratio remains the same every year.
+As per the below table, the earning per share of the company is increasing at a rate of 10% every year, and the price of the share is also increasing at the same rate.
+The P/E ratio remains the same every year.

 Example #3 – High P/E, High Growth

 Here, the company is growing at a 100% rate every year.
-The earnings per share are getting double in year 2 and 3.
-Price of the share is also increasing at a high rate.
+The earnings per share are getting double in years 2 and 3.
+The price of the share is also increasing at a high rate.
 Hence, the P/E ratio is also maintained high.

 Example #4 – Low P/E, Negative Growth